The Jim Gaffigan Show: Cast

-Comedians Chris Rock, Dave Attell, Bill Burr, Hannibal Buress, John Mulaney, Whitney Cummings, Esther Ku, Jim Norton, Will Ferrell and political personality Joe Scarborough make guest appearances as fictional versions of themselves, as do TV personality Jimmy Fallon and actors Steve Buscemi, Matthew Broderick, Nathan Lane and Alec Baldwin.
+Comedians Dave Attell, Hannibal Buress, Bill Burr, Whitney Cummings, Will Ferrell, Esther Ku, John Mulaney, Jim Norton, and Chris Rock; political personality Joe Scarborough; TV personality Jimmy Fallon; and actors Alec Baldwin, Matthew Broderick, Steve Buscemi, and Nathan Lane make guest appearances as fictionalized versions of themselves.
 Macaulay Culkin makes multiple cameo appearances as himself holding different low-income jobs and appearing on The Tonight Show Starring Jimmy Fallon.

 Production

 Development

 NBC first showed interest in the show, but eventually passed.
 CBS previously tried twice to develop Jim Gaffigan's semi-autobiographical series.
 While still in talks with NBC, Jeannie would have played herself in the show, however CBS decided to cast someone—a decision she agreed with—and she joined in casting the role.
 The network ordered a pilot episode in January 2013, at which time Mira Sorvino was attached to play Gaffigan's wife, with Christian Barillas and Tongayi Chirisa in supporting roles.
 CBS passed on the series in May 2013 and instead planned to redevelop it for the 2014-15 television season.
 The series was recast with new cast members Williams, Goldberg and Black.
 CBS passed on the series in May 2014, and Sony Pictures Television began shopping it to other networks.
 It was announced in July 2014 that TV Land had ordered the series and, unlike previous networks, granted the Gaffigans full creative control.
-Jim Gaffigan said of the announcement: "I am thrilled that TV Land is giving us this opportunity to do this show that Peter, Jeannie and I have been fine-tuning for three years."
+Jim Gaffigan said of the announcement, "I am thrilled that TV Land is giving us this opportunity to do this show that Peter, Jeannie and I have been fine-tuning for three years."
 TV Land president Larry W. Jones said the series was perfect for its target audience of Generation Xers who are raising families.
-Jones said: "We love Jim Gaffigan's brand of humor.
+Jones said, "We love Jim Gaffigan's brand of humor.
 The second we saw this show we knew we wanted it on TV Land."